 Connect with nature and understand your landscape on this foraging walk with Cowdray’s Forager, George.

-On this spring walk you will be guided through some of West Sussex’s beautiful countryside in search of wild foods covering a range of habitats to best showcase the new year’s emerging growth.
-You will learn how to identify individual species and learn about what is edible, and what’s not, and how we can protect these habitats for future generations.
+On this early spring guided walk you will be taken through some of West Sussex’s beautiful countryside in search of wild foods covering a range of habitats to best showcase the new year’s emerging growth.
+You will learn how to identify individual species and learn about what is edible, and what’s not, to help you forage safely.

 This walk is classed as intermediate and will be 4 hours long.
 It will touch on a wide range of subjects including mycelium and mushroom foraging, and what’s best to forage.
 The focus will be on identification and uses of a range of wild vegetables and herbs that can be found just emerging from their winter states.

 Generally spring is considered the best time to forage for wild greens because the plants are full of the stored sugars used to kick start their growing season.
 George will also talk about how to best extract and preserve these fantastic flavours to be stored and used throughout the year.

 Walks will be circular beginning and ending in the Cowdray Farm Shop overflow car park and will last approximately 4 hours.
 George will vary walk locations around the Estate to give you the best walk which encapsulates the season.
 Please see the reminder email sent out before the event to get exact start location to your walk.

 Please wear footwear that is suitable for undulating terrain.
 Click here to find out more about Foraging at Cowdray.

 George has been foraging and using wild foods for some years, supplying the freshest foraged wild edibles to some of the country’s top restaurants, chefs and food establishments.

 After years of being immersed in the ‘wild’ himself, George now focuses on encouraging others to appreciate the significance of our native countryside, and how we can enjoy and protect it for future generations.